PhysiCell-Tools/python-loader/man/TUTORIAL.md

-# Pcdataloader Tutorial Man Page
+# Physicell Data Loader Tutorial Man Page

-Please install the latest version of pcdataloader, as described in the [HowTo](https://github.com/elmbeech/pcdataloader/blob/v3/man/HOWTO.md) section.\
+Please install the latest version of physicelldataloader (pcdl), as described in the [HowTo](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md) section.\
-If you are new to pcdataloader, install from branch v3.\
+If you are new to pcdl, install from branch v3.\
 Branch v2 exists mainly for backwards compatibility.